Katikies – A pinnacle of glamour, Katikies offers luxurious rooms, three infinity pools, and outstanding restaurants.

 - For Families: An adults-only hotel, only guests ages 13 and older are permitted.
 There are no special amenities or facilities for children, and no rooms sleep more than 3 guests.

-Katikies Hotel – Local Transport
+Katikies – Local Transport

 - Taxis: The nearest taxi stand is at Stathmos Taxi, near the Oia Bus Terminal.
-There is often a wait here as there are only 25 taxis serving the entire island.
+There is often a wait as there are only 25 taxis serving the entire island.
 Book taxis in advance to avoid waiting.
-The average rate from Oia to Fira is €15, and from Oia to the airport runs about €25.
+The average rate from Oia to Fira is €25, and from Oia to the airport or port costs about €30 to €45.

-- Scooters/Motorcycles: Just don’t, unless you’re Evel Knievel!
-Scooters are the main mode of transportation for the locals, but if you’re unfamiliar with the terrain, it can be very dangerous.
+- Scooters/Motorcycles: Scooters are the main mode of transportation for the locals, but if you’re unfamiliar with the terrain, it can be very dangerous.
 The roads here are zigzagging, hilly, narrow, and have sheer drop offs with no guardrails and no street lights in most areas.
 Lots of dirt roads and potholes.

-Katikies Hotel – What’s Nearby?
+Katikies – What’s Nearby?

 Best Nearby Restaurants

 - Melitini: 100% Greek menu using local Santorinian, Cycladic, and Greek ingredients only.
 Quaint, cozy interior and stellar caldera views from the rooftop terrace.
-2-minute walk.

 - Anemomilos Restaurant: Located next to the hotel of the same name; refreshingly local vibe, not touristy at all.
 Great food, friendly atmosphere.
-4-minute walk.

 - PitoGyros: Hands-down, the best gyros in Oia.
 Seating is limited.
-6-minute walk.

 - Lotza: Simple, honest Greek comfort food with stunning caldera views.
-9-minute walk.

 - Candouni: Cozy family-owned restaurant with live Greek music and absolutely delicious food.
-9-minute walk.

 - Roka: Authentic Santorinian menu with solid dishes, especially the meatballs and octopus.
-10-minute walk.

 - Lefkes: Cozy, romantic restaurant in a converted wine cellar in the charming Finikia village.
-13-minute walk.

 - Ammoudi Bay Restaurants: Each of these waterfront restaurants is phenomenal, offering the freshest fish on the island.
 The steep 20-minute walk down takes longer coming back up, but your waiter will be happy to call you a cab.